CS-3035-Fall-2021/CS-3035-Fall-2021.github.io/en_CA/pages/CS3035-assignments-with-git.md

   - or, ```VCS -> Git -> Push```
   - Click "Push"
 - Finally, visit your repo on GitHub to make sure your changes have been pushed.

-## Challenge 1 - Practicing Submitting Assignments

-Your first weekly challenge is to get practice with starting an assignment on GitHub and submitting your changes to the repo on GitHub to submit your Challenge assignment.

-**This challenge is due on Tuesday, September 15 at 4pm.**

-- Review the instructions for [setting up your development software](CS3035-software-setup.md) and the instructions above for submitting assignments.
-- Accept the Challenge invitation using this link: [Invitation to Challenge 1](https://classroom.github.com/a/kCfudltV)
-- From IntelliJ create a "New Project from Version Control" using GitHub
-- Search and/or Select Challenge-1-Your_GitHub_Username from the list of repositories
-- Select your repo from the list and click Clone
-- Find and edit your readme.md file
-- Follow the steps above for ***committing*** your changes and ***pushing*** them to GitHub
-- Verify that your updated readme.md file has been updated on GitHub